Fit

 Buying table

-The right pouch format depends on how the product fills, sells, ships, protects, and reorders.
+The right packaging format depends on how the product fills, sells, ships, protects, explains, and reorders.

 Format flow

-Match fill behavior, pouch stance, opening, dispensing, and channel.
+Match fill behavior, structure, opening, dispensing, shipping, and channel.

 Quote with dimensions, artwork state, SKU count, and approval owner.